 The last thing you should do before launching your account is to consider your selling strategy in-depth.
 Do you want to build a brand through Amazon, offer unique items, or resell existing ones?
 These decisions will massively influence your selling experience, so take as much time as you need to prep before you launch your marketplace.

 Now that you have your seller account and vision, it’s time to actually start stocking and selling.
 The seller interface lets you list items with photos, details, and prices.
 Once you’ve built out a product detail page for an item, it’ll go live on the marketplace listed with similar items.
 The images and descriptions you use will be key in attracting buyers, so make sure to write detailed notes and use high-resolution images.

 Managing your prices is important too.
 Amazon offers tools like automatic repricing that will ensure your product prices stay competitive, and if you enable Fulfillment by Amazon, you can sell your items without shipping costs.

 Selling and growing on Amazon can be tedious, but building a thriving marketplace takes time and effort.
 Over time, your success will build on itself.
 Great customer reviews on your items will help increase sales, bringing in more positive feedback, and boosting your visibility.
 Think of it like rolling a snowball down a hill: it takes a lot of energy to get going but can grow exponentially quickly.

 Amazon offers a 10-point best practice guide for sellers that you can consult if you’re struggling to grow your business.

 The Bottom Line

-Even smaller sellers can use Amazon to build their brands and businesses, though.
+Even smaller sellers can use the marketplace to build their brands and businesses.
 After all, it’s one of the most used websites in the world and can introduce your products to millions of potential buyers.
 While it may not make sense for everyone, selling on Amazon can be a profitable and productive business strategy.